nucleuscloud/neosync/docs/docs/connections/postgres.md

 ### Destination Connections

 A destination connection is used for sync and generate jobs, where data will be inserted into the configured connection.
-This requires slighly more permissions, but you can get away with more or less depending on what you are looking to do.
+This requires slightly more permissions, but you can get away with more or less depending on what you are looking to do.

 At a bare minimum, this connection requires `CREATE, UPDATE` on all tables that will be written to.
 You will also need to grant permissions to any `sequences`, `triggers`, or `functions` that may be invoked during the insertion or update process.